agude/agude.github.io/_posts/2018-12-20-python_patterns_namedtuple.md

 # And we can unpack
 first, last, email, phone, address = alex_tuple
-\\ endhighlight python %}
+{% endhighlight python %}

-Code that operates on this named tuple is much easier to read; the following snippet is clearly extracting the email value:
+Code that operates on this named tuple is much easier to read as well, because it does not rely on [magic numbers][magic_number]:

-\\ highlight python %}
+{% highlight python %}
 def new_check_email(card):
-  """Check if a card has an email address that is valid.""" is_valid = '@' in card.email
+  """Check if a card has an email address that is valid.""" email = card.email is_valid = email is not None and '@' in email

   return is_valid
-\\ endhighlight python %}
+{% endhighlight python %}

-Of course, or old function will still work with it's magic number 2 and all, because the named tuples are backwards compatible!
+Named tuples are not as well known as dictionaries or classes, but they solve a common problem and while making your code more readable!